feiye-vims/schism-tut/docs/python-env/python-env.md

 - Append the content of this file `/sciclone/home10/feiye/conda_init_rc` to the end of your `~/.cshrc` This step is required because Mamba does not have the option to write the '.cshrc' directly.

-- Add one more line 'conda activate base' at the end of the .cshrc file. so everytime you login you are in your base environment
+- Add one more line `conda activate base` at the end of the .cshrc file. so everytime you login you are in your base environment